pwreshie/All_assignment/README.md

 Assignment 8 and 9 were practically based on Data Visualization.

 Assignment 8: Here; I was tasked to label a side-by-side bar chart, given a dataset.

-   Assgnment 9: Using the same dataset, this was based on a visualizing the 4quarters of the year, using line graphs.
+Assignment 9: Using the same dataset, this was based on visualizing the 4quarters of the year, using line graphs.

 Assignment 10: A csv file was provided, which was based on working with Staistical Concepts.